Software Complexity

 Liskov Substitution Principle

 Software should use interchangeable parts.
-Any usage of a subclass should be able to be substituted for its superclass.
+Any usage of a superclass should be able to be substituted with its subclass.

 Dependency Inversion Principle